HackUnit/MechaCar_Statistical_Analysis/README.md

 ### Written Summary

-- The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
-Does the current manufacturing data meet this design specification for all manufacturing lots in total and each lot individually?
-Why or why not?
+-  A summary analysis was done on both the total and by manufacturing lots of the MechaCar suspension coils to see if the variances were within specification.
+The design specifications dictates that the variance cannot exceed 100 PSI.
+For the total summary the variance is well within the design specifications at a variance of 62.29 PSI.
+For the summary on the manufacturing lots we can see that while Lot 1 and Lot 2 are well within the variance specifications, Lot 3 far exceeds the specifications with a variance of 170.28 PSI.

 <br>
 <br>